 We had our Miele installed in the middle of the wall by our pantry.
 We also had a custom draw built to go under the unit to hold coffee cups, tea bags, sugar, etc. The idea was a coffee station.

 To be honest, I’m not a coffee aficionado.
 I probably couldn’t taste the difference between a hot cup of fresh coffee from 7-11 vs. Starbucks.
 Ironically, I mainly like to drink tea that I steep myself.
 A lot of the tea I use recommends steeping at 212 degrees F. From doing a test, it looks like the max temperature the hot water is about 160 degrees F.

 The water definitely comes out hot, but not boiling.
 I made tea quite a few times and really didn’t notice the lower temperature so it works fine for me.
 If I had to, I guess I could microwave it for another 30 seconds, but that kind of defeats the purpose.
 Unfortunately, there doesn’t seem to be a way to adjust how hot the water comes out.

 For coffee, there are a few temperature adjustments.
 To be specific, there are 5.
-At the “medium” setting, the coffee comes out at around 175 degrees F. I couldn’t imagine any hotter than that, but coffee gurus would know more than I as it affects the crema.
+At the “medium” setting, the coffee comes out at around 175 degrees F. I couldn’t imagine any hotter than that, but coffee gurus would know more than I as temperature affects the crema.

-As you can see, the coffee comes up with a nice froth or crema on top.
-I think it tastes great and that seems to be the consensus of everyone else that tried it.
+As you can see, the coffee comes up with a nice froth and crema on top.
+I think it tastes great and that seems to be the consensus of everyone else that has tried it.
 Of course, once you see it working, it’s hard to believe the coffee wouldn’t taste great.
 I’m really happy with the unit so far and hope it gives me many years of trouble free coffee.